pvlbzn/trend-radar/README.md

 Caching allows to have fast response times ensuring the best user experience on client side while avoiding non-necessary connections to the database, at the expense of runtime memory.

+## Indices

+Generally such a data won't benefit, greatly, from indexing.
+Schema has compound index and index over languages.

+Data of low cardinality, meaning that the potential set of values is bound to a limited known-before-hand set of values.
+For example there are very low cardinality fields such as `year` or `quarter` -- data spans over 4 years, and a year has 4 quarters, therefore both columns can have only 4 distinct values.
+For such a low count of distinct values PostgreSQL will opt in for a sequential search.
+Even `language` column has cardinality of only 384 distinct values, binary search practically won't make much difference given expense of memory and storage space for the index itself.

 # Commands

+To run application locally first you need to run docker-compose file, then upload data, then run Spring Boot app.

 ## Upload data